flicker-studio/Chatlyst/README.md

 [![Unit Test](https://github.com/Morsiusiurandum/Chatlyst/actions/workflows/unity-unit-test.yml/badge.svg)](https://github.com/Morsiusiurandum/Chatlyst/actions/workflows/unity-unit-test.yml)

-> [!NOTE]
+[!NOTE]
-> This project is developing now!
-I would appreciate it if you could join.
+This project is developing now!

 *Chatlyst* is a simple and powerful chat editor in Unity.
 This project grew out of a simple visual novel production tool and is currently under active development.